jairmilanes/angular-on-fire/README.md

 ## LICENSE
-All assets and code are under the [CC0 LICENSE](https://github.com/layoutsweb/angular-on-fire/blob/master/LICENSE) and in the public domain unless specified otherwise.
+All assets and code are under the [The Unlicense](https://github.com/layoutsweb/angular-on-fire/blob/master/LICENSE) and in the public domain unless specified otherwise.

 This project is in no way associated with Angular.
 The assets in src/assets/ are trademarks of their respective companies and are under their terms and license.